Expat Guide – All You Need To Know About Moving Out of Singapore during Covid-19

 Finally, arrange for a joint inspection with your landlord and have any repairs or cleaning done prior to the inspection.

 Indeed, moving is definitely not a simple task, so planning early, can help you greatly.
 Should you be sourcing for a professional mover to help transport your belongings, check out Moovaz!
 We offer international relocation services tailored to suit your needs.
-Get a price estimate for your move in advance today!

 Want to get the latest global mobility news concerning the pandemic?
 Check out our COVID-19 Global Mobility updates.